 📊 Security & Maintenance

 WordPress is the world's most targeted platform for hackers — simply because it's so popular.
+Wordfence's 2025 Threat Intelligence report found that WordPress sites face an average of 90,000 attack attempts per minute globally.
 Keeping it secure requires constant vigilance, updates, and often paid security plugins.
 Managed alternatives handle security invisibly.

 📈 Flexible Growth Options